Totyxd/express-route-handlers/README.md

 - Project assumes most inputs will be valid and not misintentioned.

-- Responds to all errors with the same general message.

-- Docs only contain most important headers.
+- Docs only contain most important headers and most important routes for this practice.
+Complete docs can be found at the usic-archive-API rep.

 ### Get a specific artist's details based on artistId